Edward Irving: Forerunner of the Catholic Apostolic Church

-For years the subject of prophecy had occupied much of Irving's thoughts, and his belief in the near approach of the second advent had received such positive corroboration by the perusal of the work of a Jesuit priest, Manuel Lacunza, writing under the assumed Jewish name of "Juan Josafat Ben-Ezra", that in 1827 he published a translation of it, accompanied with an eloquent preface.
-Probably the religious opinions of Irving, originally in some respects more catholic and truer to human nature than generally prevailed in ecclesiastical circles, had gained breadth and comprehensiveness from his intercourse with Samuel Taylor Coleridge but gradually his chief interest in Coleridge's philosophy centred round what was mystical and obscure, and to it in all likelihood may be traced his initiation into the doctrine of millenarianism.
+For years, the subject of prophecy had occupied much of Irving's thoughts, and his belief in the near approach of the second coming of Christ had received such positive corroboration by the work of a Jesuit priest, Manuel Lacunza, writing under the assumed Jewish name of "Juan Josafat Ben-Ezra", that in 1827, he published a translation of it.
+Probably the religious opinions of Irving, originally in some respects more catholic than protestant, had gained breadth and comprehensiveness from Samuel Taylor Coleridge, but gradually his chief interest in Coleridge's philosophy centred on what was mystical and obscure, and may be traced to the doctrine of millenarianism.

-The first stage of his later development which resulted in the establishment of the Irvingite or Holy Catholic Apostolic Church in 1832 was associated with the Albury Conferences (1826–30), moderated by Hugh Boyd M‘Neile (1795–1879), at his friend Henry Drummond's seat, Albury Park at Albury, Surrey concerning unfulfilled prophecy, followed by an almost exclusive study of the prophetical books and especially of the Apocalypse, and by several series of sermons on prophecy both in London and the provinces.
-His apocalyptic lectures in 1828 crowding the largest churches of Edinburgh on summer mornings.
+The first stage of his later development which resulted in the establishment of the Irvingite or Holy Catholic Apostolic Church in 1832, was associated with the Albury Conferences (1826–1830), moderated by Hugh Boyd M‘Neile (1795–1879), at his friend Henry Drummond's seat, Albury Park at Albury, Surrey, concerning unfulfilled prophecy, followed by an almost exclusive study of the prophetical books and especially of the Apocalypse, and by several series of sermons on prophecy in London and the provinces.
+His apocalyptic lectures in 1828 filled the largest churches of Edinburgh, Scotland on summer mornings.